Can I Use New

 Configuration

-This feature is not enabled by default.
+This feature is disabled by default.
 You can enable it in the configuration file.

 export default defineUserConfig({